The Heimann Family Wisdom Garden School

 Dedication is the basis for a good Jewish education.
 But dedication alone is like a menorah without oil.
 The oil for the lamp of learning is joy.

 A good teacher lights the emotional and spiritual lamp of each menorah that is inside each child.
 And this can only be done by making the curriculum fun, relevant, and joyous.
 That is what Hands on Judaism is all about.

 Jewish Renewal has a special way of making the presence of G-d accessible and available to people of all ages through study, prayer, singing, story-telling, and art.
-Our school staff is dedicated to making each and every Shabbat morning as memorable an event as possible.
+Our school staff is dedicated to making each and every class as memorable an event as possible.
 Our school is geared toward developing a life long love of learning.
 While children are learning in a creative environment, they are learning all the traditional aspects of Jewish ethics & values, mitzvot, Torah, blessings and prayers.
 The program is child-centered, thus our children love to come.